 The German word "Gestalt" generally translates to the way parts can form together as a whole.
 In psychology, Gestalt involves a quest to understand how the brain perceives different experiences.

-Gestalt theory has played a role in several areas that seek to better understand the brain and social behavior.
+The Gestalt approach has played a role in several areas that seek to better understand the brain and social behavior, including human sensation, making it a valuable contribution to the theoretical perspectives in psychology.
 Among other uses, counselors can employ Gestalt techniques to help people focus on the present instead of feeling consumed by the past.

 What Is The Definition Of Gestalt Psychology?

-Gestalt psychology is a school of thought that perceives a whole psychological system as more significant than its single parts.
+Gestalt psychology suggests a school of thought that perceives a whole psychological system as more significant than its single parts and that you cannot simply focus on a part in its simplest form.
 Providing a framework for the study of perception, Gestalt theory posits that the attributes of the whole can't be deduced by analyzing any of the parts on their own.

-Gestalt researchers proposed the laws of perceptual organization to better illustrate how human perception works, including the laws of similarity, proximity, continuity, inclusiveness, closure, and connectedness.
-These laws may explain how our brains group things to help us interpret the world.
+Gestalt researchers proposed the laws of perceptual organization to better illustrate how human perception works and how humans tend to perceive objects, including the laws of similarity, proximity, continuity, inclusiveness, closure, and connectedness.
+These laws are the principles of Gestalt psychology and may explain how our brains group things to help us interpret the world

 How Did Gestalt Psychology Develop?